The Handmaid's Tale: Feminist analysis

+Sex and occupation

 In the world of The Handmaid's Tale, the sexes are strictly divided.
 Gilead's society values white women's reproductive commodities over those of other ethnicities.
 Women are categorized "hierarchically according to class status and reproductive capacity" as well as "metonymically colour-coded according to their function and their labour".
-The Commander expresses his personal opinion that women are considered inferior to men, as the men are in a position where they have power to control society.
+The Commander expresses his personal opinion that women are inferior to men, as the men are in a position where they have power to control society.

 Women are segregated by clothing, as are men.
 With rare exceptions, men wear military or paramilitary uniforms.
-All classes of men and women are defined by the colours they wear, drawing on colour symbolism and psychology.
-All lower-status individuals are regulated by this dress code.
 All "non-persons" are banished to the "Colonies".
 Sterile, unmarried women are considered to be non-persons.
 Both men and women sent there wear grey dresses.

-The women, particularly the Handmaids, are stripped of their individual identities as they lack formal names, taking on their assigned Commander's first name in most cases.